 Other Accident-Related Costs

-Almost any accident-related cost can qualify as damages for reimbursement purposes.
-For this reason, it pays to keep your receipts from every expense – from repairing your car to parking at the doctor’s office.
-Some of the most common expenses and losses include:
+Almost any accident-related cost can qualify as damages.
+For this reason, it pays to keep your receipts from every expense, including repairs for your car.
+Other losses that may warrant compensation include:

 - Lost wages